Back to California

 Air Quality Rules for Hydrogen Sulfide

-The bill requires the State Air Resources Board to review and update air quality standards for hydrogen sulfide, hold public workshops in affected areas, consult with stakeholders, publish a report online, and develop health-based threshold levels by January 1, 2030.
+The bill requires the State Air Resources Board to review and update air quality standards for hydrogen sulfide, conduct public workshops in affected regions, consult with various agencies, publish a report online after completing the review, and develop health-based threshold levels by January 1, 2030.

 What This Bill Does

-• Requires the State Air Resources Board (SARB) to conduct a comprehensive review of current hydrogen sulfide air quality standards and update them if needed to protect public health, including sensitive and overburdened communities.
+• Requires the State Air Resources Board to review current ambient air quality standards for hydrogen sulfide and adopt updated standards if needed to protect public health, including sensitive and overburdened communities.

-• Mandates SARB to hold at least three public workshops during the review process, including one in each of the Tijuana River Valley region and Salton Sea region.
+• Requires at least three public workshops during the review process in specific regions affected by hydrogen sulfide pollution: one in the Tijuana River Valley region and one in the Salton Sea region.

 Who It Names or Affects